-If you’re out there looking for the best pear shape diamond for your money, then please contact me and let me know your budget and what you’re looking for.
-I’ll sift through thousands of diamonds online and send you a list of 4 or 5 suggested stones to choose from that fit your needs the best.
+If you’re out there looking for the best diamond for your money, then please contact us and let us know your budget and what you’re looking for.
+We’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.

 Bottom Line Recommendation:

 While pear shapes are certainly not among the most popular shapes these days, I must confess that I am personally a lover of this shape.
 I can’t put my finger on the particular aspect of this shape that I love, but I have a feeling I know what it is.

 So I think the reason that I love a beautifully made pear shape is simply that I recognize how special and rare they are.
 It’s easy to find a stunning round brilliant or princess cut.
 They’re all over the market.
 But to find a properly cut pear shape truly is a find.

 As you can see in the diagram to the right, both of these ratios look natural for the shape whereas the stone that has a 2.0 L/W ratio looks out of whack.
 Where you fall between 1.55 and 1.75 is really a matter of personal preference.
 Lets take a look at some real life examples:

 As you can see in the picture to the left, a L/W ratio of 1.41 already looks way to short and stubby for a pear shape.
 This stone looks like a slightly stretched out round shape – not what you’d like to see in a pear.

 In the picture to the right, you can see the opposite extreme.
 This stone has a L/W ratio of 2.17 which is way too long for a pear shape.